KRKI: History

 On April 14, 2017, KRKI added KXZT 107.9 as a simulcast.
 KXZT's transmitter is located on top of Terry Peak to allow True Country 99.5/107.9 to broadcast the same signal north of Belle Fourche to down south of Chadron, Nebraska as well as all of northeastern Wyoming making it the largest FM signal in the Rapid City/Black Hills area.

+On December 19, 2024, KRKI and KXZT shifted to classic country, branded as "99.5 The Mine".